The Commonplace

 0.14

 The systematic review followed PRISMA protocol and analyzed a corpus of 103 items (peer‑reviewed articles and institutional reports) published 2010–2024.
-Research Productivity null_result high review methodology and corpus characteristics (sample size, timeframe)
+Research Productivity null_result review methodology and corpus characteristics (sample size, timeframe)

 n=103